Amarilli/Neural-Network-Model/README.md

 I checked the structure of the model.

-I compiled and train the model.
+I compiled and trained the model.

 I created a callback that saves the model's weights every five epochs.